-It has been my experience that when leaders can not refute the facts, they invariably retreat to ‘just pray about it and look for a warm feeling or just take it on faith and someday you will know the ‘truth.’
+It has been my experience that when Mormon leaders cannot refute the facts, they invariably retreat to ‘just pray about it and look for a warm feeling or just take it on faith and someday you will know the ‘truth.’

 So, absent any help from ward or stake priesthood leaders I received beyond the paltriness above, I published this open letter in 2017.
-I did so with the faint hope that Elder Uchtdorf or his colleagues might have some answers or care enough to leave the ninety and nine and reach out to the one who was lost.
+I did so with the faint hope that Elder Uchtdorf might come upon it and care enough to leave the ninety and nine and reach out to one who was lost.

-I am yet to receive any direct response to my Letter to an Apostle; however, I have certainly gotten the church’s attention as FairMormon published a lengthy ‘rebuttal’ to it.
+I am yet to receive any response to my Letter to an Apostle; however I know he is aware of it.
+I has certainly gotten the church’s attention as FairMormon published a lengthy ‘rebuttal’ to it.
 To view their confutation, click below: